What haemorrhoids actually are

 Common symptoms

-- Pain during or after stool
+- Pain during or after bowel movements

 - Itching, burning, irritated skin